21% of pediatric specialists and 10% of total pediatricians will refuse at least one vaccination for their child.

 This leads to problems with drugs not being detected on time. , that silicone implants exist on the market for 30 years, only recently it turned out that they are associated with autoimmune diseases.

 Active and passive smoking is associated with a doubling of the risk of tuberculosis.
-For smokers in the past and present increased the risk of contracting a tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of dying from tuberculosis.
+In past and present smokers, the risk of infection with the tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of death from tuberculosis are increased.

-The risk of recurrent tuberculosis was 2-fold higher in smokers more than 10 cigarettes a day than non-smokers.
-More:
+The risk of recurrent tuberculosis was 2 times higher in those who smoked more than 10 cigarettes a day than non-smokers.
+In addition:

 70-80 people die each year from hepatitis A in the USA, and those are almost exclusively people over 50 years old.
 Severe cases of hepatitis A are more likely to occur in people with alcoholic liver disease or chronic hepatitis.